foam-framework/foam/tutorial/3-dao.md

 If you load that up in your browser, you'll see that it's not exactly pretty, but that searching and sorting work properly.

-The `<foam>` tag is a convenience for loading a given model and inserting it into the DOM.
+The `<foam>` tag is a convenience for loading a given model and view, and inserting it into the DOM.

 Next we'll add custom templates in [part 4]({{ site.baseurl }}/tutorial/4-templates).